 This is relatively new addition to the ATP Series and will be only its fifth edition.
 It is the only ATP Tour tournament in Belgium.

 The winner of the inaugural event was Richard Gasquet, with Jo-Wilfried Tsonga and Kyle Edmund triumphing in 2017 and 2018, respectively.
 It remains to be seen who all will be in action for this season’s European Open whose live stream will be available online.

-The tournament is set to commence on October 19 and will go on till October 25.
-The matches will be played on indoor hard courts in Antwerp, Belgium.
-The qualifying matches will be played before the tournament begins with the men’s singles final to be held on October 25.
+The 2020 tournament commenced on October 19 and went on till October 25.
+The matches were played on indoor hard courts in Antwerp, Belgium with the men’s singles final to be held on Sunday, October 25.